Becksteinlab/AdKGromacsTutorial/README.rst

 ====================

 For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
-The overall work flow contains the following steps:
+The overall workflow consists of the following steps:

-  1. Download tutorial files and organize the work space
+  1. Download tutorial files and set up working directories

-  2. Setup
+  2. System preparation

      - Obtain structure 4AKE from PDB_, select chain A